 • Finally, more advanced doorbell kits allow you to customize your doorbell’s sounds by

-CD quality sound can be delivered by both wired and wireless doorbells.
+sound can be delivered by both wired and wireless doorbells.
 At one time, wired systems were considered to have superior sound because wiring creates a dedicated, uninterrupted path along which the sound can flow.
+Frequency blocking

 A sound extender, sometimes called a chime extender or sound amplifier, is a device that allows you to hear your doorbell in areas where the doorbell is difficult to hear.
 This typically occurs in areas located at a far distance from the main door or where loud activities prevent the bell from being heard.
 Consider a sound extender if your doorbell needs to be heard in areas such as:

 • Separate workshops or outdoor areas such as decks, patios or swimming pools